 Find Soft Skills for the Effective Lawyer on Amazon in print and kindle formats.

 Structured Negotiation, A Winning Alternative to Lawsuits, is also on Amazon in both print and Kindle formats, and available through the publisher in both a print and ePub version.
-Use code LFLEGAL20 for a 20% discount when the book is purchased from the publisher, the American Bar Association.

 For readers with print disabilities the Structured Negotiation book is available from Bookshare and the National Library Service BARD program.